 Main navigation | Main content

-We are currently working on six general areas of research:
+We are currently working on eight general areas of research:

 The lab employs various experimental and engineering techniques in animals and humans to understand the brain and how to successfully implement a neural device.
-This includes acute and chronic implantation of electrode arrays into the animal brain to investigate how the auditory system codes for different sound features as well as the effects of electrical activation of multiple auditory and non-auditory pathways on sound coding and perception.
+This includes acute and chronic implantation of electrode arrays into the animal brain to investigate how neurons codes for different sound features as well as the effects of electrical or ultrasound activation of multiple auditory and non-auditory pathways on neural coding, perception, and behavior.
 Various electrophysiological and modeling techniques are also used to investigate the functional and plasticity circuitry of the auditory system, which is important for understanding how to improve and optimize stimulation strategies for treating hearing disorders.
-By performing imaging and psychophysical studies in humans in response to various types of stimulation and linking these results to those obtained in animals, we then obtain a better understanding of sound processing within the human brain that can guide the development of the next generation of neural technologies for improving hearing disorders.
+By performing imaging and psychophysical studies in humans in response to various types of stimulation and interventions, and linking these results to those obtained in animals, we then obtain a better understanding of neural processing within the human brain that can guide the development of the next generation of neural technologies for improving hearing disorders.

-Although the initial focus of the lab is to develop improved neural devices for hearing applications, we will expand our techniques and technologies to address other clinical applications, especially those investigated by leading research groups at University of Minnesota (e.g., pain, schizophrenia, motor control, epilepsy).
+Although the main focus of the lab is to develop improved neural devices for hearing applications, we are expanding our techniques and technologies to address other clinical applications, including pain, stress/anxiety, and addiction.